I advise the few who impact the many.

 Ed Robinson is the President and Founder of Capacity Building Solutions Inc., a consulting firm he started in June 2002 to focus on the business management and organizational development needs of small to medium-sized businesses and community based nonprofits.
 His expertise is in working with senior leaders and leadership teams to assess and address their strategic business decision-making and leadership challenges.

-Ed also chairs five CEO/Business Owner groups for Vistage International , the world’s largest peer based leadership development organization .
+Ed also chairs five CEO/leadership peer groups for Vistage International , the world’s largest peer based leadership development organization .
 In addition, Ed has facilitated the Executive Roundtable for the Entrepreneur Council of Frederick County .
 He is also adjunct faculty for the M.B.A.
 Program at Mount St. Mary’s University.

 Previously, Ed was Managing Director of Community Wealth Ventures (CWV), a consulting practice that focuses on social enterprise strategies and capacity building in the nonprofit sector.
 He has also worked for The Gallup Organization and Ernst & Young , LLC